Get the best deal for your energy

 A fixed-rate tariff:

-• Shields you from fluctuations in energy prices.
+• shields you from fluctuations in energy prices during your fixed-rate period

-• Simplifies budgeting, as you can anticipate your energy costs accurately.
+• helps you with budgeting, as you can more accurately anticipate your energy costs

-Remember: a fixed-rate tariff fixes the price you pay for your energy.
-If you use more energy with a fixed-rate tariff, your energy bill will rise.
+Remember: a fixed-rate tariff fixes the price you pay for each unit of electricity and/or gas.
+If you use more energy with a fixed-rate tariff, your energy bill will increase.

 Couple discussing energy bill in front of a laptop